 As more people become millionaires, more are interested in practicing something called “stealth wealth.”
-And as you grow your own nest egg, you might highly consider practicing it as well.
+As you grow your own nest egg, you might consider practicing it as well.

-Stealth wealth is the simple practice where you keep your wealth and fortunes hidden from others, possibly including friends, family, and co-workers.
+Stealth wealth is a simple practice where you keep your wealth and fortunes hidden from others, possibly including friends, family, associates, and co-workers.
 It allows you to live the lifestyle you desire, without having the outward appearance of being wealthy.

 Unlike some flashy athletes or multi-millionaires who dress in designer clothing, send lavish gifts to others, and who might flaunt their wealth on social media; people who practice stealth wealth prefer to fly under the radar and enjoy the true benefits of wealth.
 This might include: